Og1Kenobi/poolui/readme.md

 ### Support
 * I'm usually on #monero-pools so drop me a line if you need help with something or have a feature request.
+-Og1_Kenobi

-#### Coffee :P ?
+#### Bourbon :P ?
-42yCGRP2p6bZzMjJxKpJtTFRz2x3X3eBYD97T17zdxC9NiGNWafCaU54MKWBZkHb9AVb4XBgcjkPGW8hjQyBM2vMMvVCzTj
+45Q7Vs4d5ikdiptea3cfi6i75FTXXTfw7Pd1PGxSNxi5CSsjAgjQzPSY4pnAH2mN3c1sokvQzPHS9FNPFxC1ynSr4cgvy66